 Our services are charged on a fixed fee basis wherever possible so you know exactly where you stand.

 If you are crossing borders for surrogacy, you will need a passport and/or other documents to travel with your child after the birth.
 Find out more about immigration and UK nationality considerations for international surrogacy children.

 We can advise you on whether your child will be born British and if not how to make them British.
 We manage applications for parental orders, British nationality registration and UK passports for children born through international surrogacy, as well as advising on strategic timing to help you bring your baby home as quickly as possible.
 In 2020 we were instrumental in lobbying the government to introduce a new special emergency passport application process for surrogate children born abroad during the pandemic.
 We have also advised the Passport Office on its guidance and processes.

 As part of our leading specialist expertise in surrogacy we provide British nationality services in respect of children born through surrogacy to British parents.
 We usually charge a fixed fee of £3,000 plus VAT for making a British nationality registration application for a child born through surrogacy (where required), which covers our management of the initial application and subsequent correspondence with the Home Office through to conclusion.
-Our fee does not include fees charged by the Home Office (currently in the region of £1,000 to £1,500 per child) which we can confirm to you clearly when you instruct us.
+Our fee does not include fees charged by the Home Office (currently in the region of £1,000 to £1,500 per child) and fees for the passport application, which we can confirm to you clearly when you instruct us.
 We work with separate specialist immigration lawyers in more complex cases, for example where children are born through surrogacy to non-British parents, or where adults are applying for British nationality.

 Understanding your legal rights during the post-birth limbo period (the time when you are applying for a parental order) can help you be prepared should issues arise.
 Difficulties can involve the exercise of parental responsibility, or problems involving doctors or social services.
 We can help you resolve these issues in the most practical way.